Best 3D Printers Under $500 (2026)

 Best for Each Use Case

-The Bambu Lab A1 Combo is the most universally recommended sub-$500 3D printer in 2026.
+The Bambu Lab A1 Combo remains the most universally recommended sub-$500 3D printer in 2026.
 It pairs the A1 printer (256x256x256mm build volume, 500 mm/s, full auto-calibration including Z-offset, bed level, vibration resonance, and nozzle pressure) with the AMS Lite for automatic 4-color printing.
 The quick-swap hotend pops in and out with a single clip, and the 2.4-inch color IPS touchscreen provides intuitive control.
 Setup takes under 15 minutes from unboxing to first print.
-Materials supported include PLA, PETG, TPU, and PLA/PETG support filaments. [src1, src2, src4]
+Materials supported include PLA, PETG, TPU, and PLA/PETG support filaments.
+Price has risen from $369 to $399 due to tariff adjustments, but it remains the best all-around value. [src1, src2, src4]

 The P1S is the go-to choice for users who need an enclosed build chamber for ABS, ASA, PA, and other temperature-sensitive materials.
 Its CoreXY motion system achieves 500 mm/s with 20,000 mm/s acceleration, matching printers twice its price.
 The enclosure includes an activated carbon air filter to reduce fumes and odors.
 A built-in camera enables remote monitoring through Bambu Studio or the Bambu Handy app.
 The P1S arrives semi-assembled and prints within 15 minutes of unboxing.
-It has been spotted at a record-low $399 during sales.
+The $399 sale price has become the de facto standard — it regularly sells at this price despite the $699 MSRP.
 The optional AMS 2 Pro (~$250 additional) adds multi-color printing. [src2, src3, src8]

 The Elegoo Centauri Carbon delivers an enclosed CoreXY experience at a price that undercuts nearly everything in its class.
 At 500 mm/s with 20,000 mm/s acceleration and a 256x256x256mm build volume, it matches the P1S on raw specs.
 The 350-degree-rated hardened steel nozzle handles carbon-fiber-infused filaments, and the enclosed chamber enables reliable ABS and ASA printing.
 It comes fully pre-assembled and ready to print out of the box.
-The main trade-off is no native multi-color system on the original model, though the Centauri Carbon 2 Combo ($449) adds 4-color CANVAS support. [src1, src2, src6]
+The main trade-off is no native multi-color system on the original model, though the Centauri Carbon 2 Combo (~$449) adds 4-color CANVAS support.
+Now priced around $299 in April 2026 (up from $285 debut pricing), it still represents the strongest value in the enclosed CoreXY segment. [src1, src2, src5]

-At under $200, the A1 Mini has shattered the entry barrier for 3D printing.
+The A1 Mini remains the best entry point into 3D printing, though tariff-driven list price adjustments have moved it from ~$219 in Q1 2026 to ~$299 by April.
 Despite its compact 180x180x180mm build volume, it prints at 500 mm/s with full automatic calibration, a filament tangle sensor, and an in-nozzle flow sensor.
 Operation is whisper-quiet at under 48 dB in silent mode.
 It is widely adopted in schools and universities due to its affordability and zero-calibration-required setup.
-Adding the AMS Lite ($100-130 additional) enables multi-color printing.
-The A1 Mini Combo ($299) bundles both together. [src1, src4, src7]
+Adding the AMS Lite enables multi-color printing.
+The A1 Mini Combo now runs ~$449 bundled. [src1, src4, src6]

 Decision Logic